aaronbloomfield/pdr/labs/lab03/index.md

 ### Pre-lab ###

 1. Read this entire lab document before coming to lab.
-2. Go through [Tutorial 3: Unix, part 1](../../tutorials/03-04-more-unix/index.html), which is sections 1-4.
+2. Go through [Tutorial 3: Unix, part 1](../../tutorials/03-04-more-unix/index.html), which is the introduction and sections 1-4.
 This tutorial is originally from the department of Electrical Engineering at the University of Surrey, and is available online [here](http://www.ee.surrey.ac.uk/Teaching/Unix/).
 You should complete the introductory part and sections 1-4.
-You should already be somewhat familiar with some of the materials in the first few of these tutorials, as it was in the Unix tutorial from the first lab.
+You should already be somewhat familiar with some of the materials in the first few of these tutorials, as it was in the [Unix tutorial from the first lab](../../tutorials/01-intro-unix/index.html).
 The rest of the tutorial (sections 5-8) are for next week's lab, but feel free to go through it this week, if you are interested.
 3. Write up at least one question that you still have on Unix (or things you are still confused about) into unix.questions.txt.
 4. Your code for the pre-lab will use the pre-existing STL `stack` class.
 The STL is the [Standard Template Library](http://en.wikipedia.org/wiki/Standard_template_library), and is a collection of useful routines analogous to the routines in Java's SDK, albeit much smaller (it contains a vector class, for example).
     - To use the stack STL class, just put `#include <stack>` at the top of your C++ file.
 A standard clang++ installation should automatically find the STL stack class (this works in Linux).